Goldenfreddy0703/plugin.video.kaito.beta/README.md

 - Next Up Adding an option for Next Up to show either episodes or anime titles - https://github.com/SwagOtaku/plugin.video.kaito/discussions/99#discussioncomment-1747763
 - Opening Episodes take a very long time to load when opening an anime.
 - Adding the option to put your personal trakt, tvmdb, or tmdb api keys in to help faster loading.
+- No Rating/Clear logos load in all catagories unless you open the anime and back out.
 ## Discussion:

 https://github.com/SwagOtaku/plugin.video.kaito/discussions/99